mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 ## Conclusion

-It was very useful for me to experience the freedom of the creation of ‘Branding templates’ without any rules or requirements and it’s strongly motivating to suggest braver and more outstanding elements in real-life projects as well.
+It was very valuable for me to experience the freedom of creating Branding templates’ without any rules or requirements and it’s strongly motivating to suggest braver and more outstanding elements in real-life projects as well.
 I hope these templates will be just as much useful and fun to work with - or